-CO No. Course Objectives CO-1 Elucidate and demonstrate the structure and cellular functions associated with CO-1 macromolecules in a cell.
-CO-2 Comprehend the process of cell communication and signaling and associate the CO-2 interaction of molecules in the process of signaling.
-CO-3 Outline and examine the structural function of a chromosome and mechanism of CO-3 DNA replication.
+CO No. Course Objectives CO-1 Elucidate and demonstrate the structure and cellular functions associated with 0-1 macromolecules in a cell.
+CO-2 Comprehend the process of cell communication and signaling and associate the interaction of 0-2 molecules in the process of signaling.
+CO-3 Outline and examine the structural function of a chromosome and mechanism of DNA 0-5 replication.
 CO-4 Deconstruct and relate to the concept of processing of RNA and protein synthesis.
-CO-5 Critically assess and predict the mechanism of gene regulation and the genetic base CO-3 of tumorigenesis.
+CO-5 Critically assess and predict the mechanism of gene regulation and the genetic base of 0-5 tumorigenesis.